 Each marketplace has different norms.
 Facebook Marketplace favors short, punchy descriptions with bullet points.
 Craigslist rewards more detail.
 Cars.com needs structured feature lists.
 The tool writes each listing to match how buyers actually read on that platform.

 The whole process takes about 30 seconds.
 You end up with four listings you can copy, paste, and post.
-The same information lets a licensed CarMax dealer give you a rough idea of what the official offer would look like for your car.
+The same information lets a licensed dealer give you a range of what a firm offer would look like for your car.